-Pupils have a learning difficulty or disability if they:
+Pupils have a learning difficulty or disability if they have:

-- (a) have a significantly greater difficulty in learning than the majority of children of the same age; - (b) have a disability which prevents or hinders them from making use of facilities of a kind generally provided for children of the same age in mainstream schools; OR - (c) are under compulsory school age and are likely to fall within the definition above when of compulsory school age (or would so do if special educational provision was not made for them).
+- (a) a significantly greater difficulty in learning than the majority of children of the same age; or - (b) a disability which prevents or hinders them from making use of facilities of a kind generally provided for children of the same age in mainstream schools.

-Underachievement is not SEN and we have a clear process to address the needs of pupils whom we feel are or are at risk of underachievement.
+Underachievement is not SEND and we have a clear process to address the needs of pupils whom we feel are, or are at risk of, underachievement.

-Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as SEN. SEND Code of Practice 0-25 (2014)
+Slow progress and low attainment do not necessarily mean that a child has SEND and should not automatically lead to a pupil being recorded as SEND.

+SEND Code of Practice 0-25 (2014)

-There are four broad areas of SEN as detailed on the SEND Code of Practice, 2014:
+There are four broad areas of SEND as detailed on the SEND Code of Practice, 2014: